-Augmentative and alternative communication (AAC): How to improve interaction with a prediction system?
+How to improve interaction with a text input system

 People with severe motor disabilities, such as muscular dystrophy, cerebral palsy and musculoskeletal disorders, often have difficulty communicating in written and/or oral form.
 In general, they are required to use an Augmentative and Alternative Communication (AAC).
 Examples of AAC include single-switch scanning using a virtual keyboard, soft keyboard used with adapted input device, etc. In most cases, users will have training and need some practice to learn, use and benefit of an AAC.
 One of the main problems of AAC is that users interact with an adapted pointing/selection device.
 The use of a single pointer slows down text input.
 This requires repetitive movements that increases physical and cognitive load for the users, resulting in fatigue, errors, low acceptability.